Gradient MSP Inc Terms and Conditions

 11.10 Export.
 Customer acknowledges and agrees that the Service may be subject to export and import controls under the regulations of Canada, the United States and other countries, and Customer shall comply with all export and import control regulations of such countries.
 Customer shall not use the Service for any purposes prohibited by export laws, including, without limitation, nuclear, chemical, or biological weapons proliferation.
 Customer shall be responsible for procuring all required permissions for any subsequent export, import or use of the Service.

 11.11 Entire Agreement.
-This Agreement, including all Order Forms, constitutes the entire agreement between the parties, and supersedes all prior and contemporaneous agreements, proposals, or representations, written or oral, concerning its subject matter.
+This Agreement, including all Order Confirmations, constitutes the entire agreement between the parties, and supersedes all prior and contemporaneous agreements, proposals, or representations, written or oral, concerning its subject matter.
 No modification, amendment, or waiver of any provision of this Agreement shall be effective unless in writing and signed by the party against whom the modification, amendment or waiver is to be asserted.
-To the extent of any conflict or inconsistency between the provisions in the body of this Agreement and any Order Form, the terms of such Order Form shall prevail.
+To the extent of any conflict or inconsistency between the provisions in the body of this Agreement and any Order Confirmation, the terms of such Order Confirmation shall prevail.
 Notwithstanding any language to the contrary therein, no terms or conditions stated in a Customer purchase order or in any other Customer order documentation shall be incorporated into or form any part of this Agreement, and all such terms or conditions shall be null and void.